isomerpages/sportsg-corp/media-centre/media-release/_posts/2011-05-25-post-DPM Teo: Sport Is Our Opportunity To Unite As One.md

 5. National youth footballer Jeffrey Lightfoot, captain of the football under-16 team agreed with DPM Teo's comments and rallying call and said, "Playing in a stadium packed with cheering fans is truly inspiring.
 It gives us the extra boost in morale and confidence to keep on fighting even when we are down.
 It is also great to see Singaporeans from all walks of life, coming together under one roof, and holding the Singapore flag up high, in victory or in defeat."

 6. DPM Teo also called on Singaporeans to support Team Singapore athletes at the various upcoming events which will be taking place in Singapore and around the region for 2011, including the SEA Games 2011, which will be held in Palembang and Jakarta in November.
-Singapore will be playing host to the Li Ning Singapore Open 2011, the 23rd Canon Lion City Cup, the Mission Foods World Netball Championships 2011 Singapore, the 2011 Volkswagen Women?s World Cup and the 2011 ICF Canoe Marathon World Championships.
+Singapore will be playing host to the Li Ning Singapore Open 2011, the 23rd Canon Lion City Cup, the Mission Foods World Netball Championships 2011 Singapore, the 2011 Volkswagen Women's World Cup and the 2011 ICF Canoe Marathon World Championships.

 7. Urging Team Singapore on, DPM Teo added, "I hope the Singapore Sports Awards will encourage all of you to work harder and push yourselves even further so that you are able to achieve all your sporting hopes and dreams.
 On behalf of all Singaporeans, please continue to provide us with many more special sporting moments.
 Every time you reach for the stars, you make us proud.
 You help us build partnerships, strengthen our community bonds and unite as one Singapore."